Robin F. Wynne: 2014

-Wynne was elected to an 8-year term on the Arkansas Supreme Court, beating Maumelle, Arkansas attorney Tim Cullen.
+Wynne was elected to an eight-year term on the Arkansas Supreme Court, beating Maumelle, Arkansas attorney Tim Cullen.
 Wynne won the election by a 52% to 48% margin.
-Wynne replaced retiring justice Donald L. Corbin.
+Wynne replaced retiring Justice Donald L. Corbin.

 2022

 Wynne ran for re-election to the Arkansas Supreme Court in the May General election.
 Wynne was the top vote getter in the three-way race against Chris Carnahan and David Sterling, garnering 49.5% of the vote.
-A Two-round system run-off election occurred on November 8, 2022 between Wynne and Carnahan, who garnered 28.8% of the general election vote.
+A Two-round system run-off election occurred on November 8, 2022, between Wynne and Carnahan, who garnered 28.8% of the general election vote.
 Wynne won the run-off election with 58.4% of the vote.
-Wynne's second term on the Arkansas Supreme Court ends in 2030.
+Wynne's second term on the Arkansas Supreme Court would have ended in 2030, but Wynne died in 2023 before serving it out.

 Career

 From 1985 to 1988 Wynne represented the 91st district of the Arkansas House of Representatives as a Democrat, comprising parts of Dallas, Cleveland, and Lincoln counties.
 From 1989 to 1998 Wynne was a deputy prosecuting attorney for the Thirteenth Judicial District of Arkansas, the jurisdiction including Dallas County.
 Beginning in 1989 Wynne also served as city attorney of Fordyce, Arkansas, the county seat of Dallas County.
-Wynne also served as the Dallas County, Arkansas district judge from 2004 to 2010.
+Wynne also served as the Dallas County, Arkansas, district judge from 2004 to 2010.

+Death

+Wynne died on June 21, 2023, at the age of 70.